ariatemplates/editors-tools/ultimate-poc/resources/app/README.md

 #### Modules

-For now there is only on emodule registered against the RPC manager: the editor module.
+For now there is only one module registered against the RPC manager: the editor module.
 Please refer to the [respective documentation](/ultimate-poc/resources/app/node_modules/modes) for more information.

 ### Info